Welcome to today's edition of the Rush 24-7 podcast.

 We already know how bad it is.

-We know how bad it is with Hillary, we know how bad it is with Bill Clinton.
+We know how bad it is with Bill Clinton.

-We know how bad it is with Barack Hussein, oh, we know how bad it is with the American left.
+Oh, we know how bad it is with the American left.

-We don't need any more instruction, we don't need any more lessons, and by the way, leaving it to the American people to figure out hasn't worked out well either, has it?
+And by the way, leaving it to the American people to figure out hasn't worked out well either, has it?

 I mean, they instinctively know things are not great, but look at the millennials.

-My point is the millennials, they think the country's seen its best days.
+My point is, the millennials, they think the country's seen its best days.

-They don't blame the Democrats for it.
+They don't blame the Democrats for it because nobody tells them.

-Nobody explains to them that the reason they are in great suffering and have in their own minds no future is because the Democrat Party left-wing policies.
+Nobody explains to them that the reason they are in great suffering and have, in their own minds, no future, is because the Democrat Party left-wing policies.

 But nobody tells them that.

-And against a message like Trump's, if your counter message is I'm the most conservative guy running, that's not it's not even if you are, and even if you're good at it, it's it's not it's not gonna make a dent.
+And against a message like Trump's, if your counter message is, I'm the most conservative guy running, that's not, that's not, even if you are, and even if you're good at it, it's not going to make a dent because none of this is about ideology right now.

 That's why everybody's talking about populism having overtaken conservatism.

-That hasn't happened, but at this moment in time it looks like it.
+That hasn't happened, but at this moment in time, it looks like it.

 In this particular set of circumstances, it looks like it.